renancavalcantercb/renancavalcantercb/README.md

 ### Hi 👋

 I'm a physics student and exploring the world of Data Science and RPA with Python.
-- 🔭 I'm currently working as Business Intelligente intern at Looqbox company
+- 🔭 I'm currently working as Business Intelligence Developer intern at Looqbox company
 - 🌱 I'm currently studying Machine Learning and practicing Python with other libraries (Requests, OpenCV, SciKit-Learn and BotCity).
 - 🤝 I'm looking for opportunities to collaborate with RPA projects!
 - ✉️  You can contact me at [renancavalcantercb@protonmail.com](mailto:renancavalcantercb@protonmail.com)